SurniaUlula/wpsso-organization/readme.txt

 **WPSSO ORG Free / Basic Features**

 * Extends the features of either the Free or Pro versions of WPSSO.
-* Manage properies of the Schema Organization markup for your home page:
+* Manage properies of the Schema Organization markup for your front page:
 	* Website Name
 	* Website Alternate Name
 	* Website Description